softwaremill/jekyll-softwaremill/_posts/company/2013-03-03-bootstrap-iteration-10-angular-usage-improvements-rogue.markdown

 status: publish
 published: true
 title: !
 'Bootstrap Iteration 10: Angular usage improvements, Rogue'
+description: "Our open source project Bootzooka is a showcase application which can be used as a starting point for the development of any real application.
+It's developed in scala + angularjs + twitter bootstrap."
+keywords: "open source, bootzooka, application, scala, angularjs, twitter bootstrap"
 author: Adam Warski
 author_login: adam_warski
 author_email: adam.warski@softwaremill.com